seifeddinebhiri-netizen/hackathon-junior-INSAT-elites-/README.md

 - An insurer dashboard consumes this data to display KPIs, risk trends, and driver rankings.

 ## Data Sources
-- Heart rate and vitals from wearable sensors or in-seat sensors (e.g., ECG/PPG modules).
+- Heart rate and vitals from in-seat sensors (ECG/PPG modules).
 - Face and eye region from an in-cabin camera for drowsiness, distraction, and emotion detection.
 - Cabin audio from a microphone for stress and conflict cues and voice alerts.
 - Driving behavior from telematics and CAN bus (speed, braking, steering, GPS).